Spy fiction Audience in United States

 Audience persona

-The typical Spy fiction fan in United States is more male, around 49.5 years old, with strong Patriotism tendencies and a notable affinity for Israel.
+The typical Spy fiction fan in United States is more male, around 49.5 years old, with strong Patriotism tendencies and a notable affinity for Winona Ryder.

 Top regions in United States